 Making the Batter

-1. Whisk together the dry ingredients in a large bowl until combined.
-These include oats, coconut flour, coconut sugar, baking powder, and salt.
+1. Whisk together the wet ingredients in a large bowl until combined.
+These include milk, egg (or replacement), nut butter, coconut sugar, and vanilla extract.

 2. One of the best parts about making these coconut flour oatmeal cookies is the fact that you only have to use one bowl.
-To the dry mix add the wet ingredients which include milk, nut butter, and vanilla extract.
+To the wet mix add the dry ingredients which include rolled oats, coconut flour, baking powder, and salt.
 Stir the mixture until smooth and homogenous.

 For the milk, you can use your choice of dairy-free milk for vegan cookies.
 However, feel free to use dairy milk if that is what you prefer instead.
-In the case of nut butter, I recommend something like almond butter or cashew butter, as they have more neutral flavours than something like peanut butter.
+In the case of nut butter, I recommend something like almond butter or cashew butter, but peanut butter is also delicious.

 Adding the Raisins and Chocolate Chips